simple-registry/simple-registry/doc/explanation/storage-backends.md

 hasher checkpoint) under `v2/repositories/<namespace>/_uploads/<uuid>/`;
 `complete` moves the staged blob to its content-addressed key as an idempotent effect, and a crash mid-promotion leaves a re-drivable state that the caller's retry or scrub reconciles.
-Sessions begun by an earlier version keep their `startedat` marker and `hashstates/` checkpoints readable until they complete or age out.
+Legacy sessions carrying a `startedat` marker and `hashstates/` checkpoints stay readable until they complete or age out.

-Earlier versions kept three reserved prefixes in the metadata store's backend for their transaction engine: `.tx-log/` (the transaction journal), `.tx-bodies/` (staged object bodies), and `.tx-locks/` (lock objects).
-Nothing writes them any more, and their crash-recovery loop is gone with the engine: a store carrying a previous binary's mid-crash transaction is not replayed. `angos scrub` reclaims the leftover keys as garbage once they are older than the reclamation grace period, and any torn legacy write surfaces as a scrub-repairable inconsistency that the validators repair from content.
+A store may carry legacy transaction-engine keys under three reserved prefixes: `.tx-log/` (journal), `.tx-bodies/` (staged bodies), and `.tx-locks/` (lock objects).
+Nothing reads or writes them, and a legacy mid-crash transaction is never replayed: `angos scrub` reclaims the keys as garbage once past the reclamation grace period, and any torn legacy write surfaces as a scrub-repairable inconsistency repaired from content.